mhvwerts/randommw/README.md

-# randommw: Generator of pseudo-random numbers with uniform or Gaussian distribution (in C)
+# randommw: Generator of random numbers with uniform or Gaussian distribution (in C)

 ## Description

-Numerical simulations for scientific and technological applications regularly require the generation of sequences of (pseudo-)random numbers.[1]
+Numerical simulations for scientific and technological applications regularly require the generation of sequences of random numbers.[1]
 This is the case, for instance, for [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).[2]
 Another example is the simulation of the motion of Brownian particles in fluids, where the sequence of numbers, in addition to being random, should follow a Gaussian distribution.[3]

 This small C library provides all the basic functionality for such scientific random number generation.
-It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.
+It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
+The generators are amazingly fast, enabling, in our case, simulation of large numbers of Brownian particles with long trajectories.

-The library includes four different generators of uniformly distributed pseudo-random numbers: MWC256,[9][19][20] Lehmer64,[14] Xoshiro256+,[12][21] and MELG19937-64.[17][22]
-These have been reported to pass the relevant statistical tests (see the cited references).
-There is a ziggurat algorithm, ZIGNOR, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution.
+The library includes four random number generators (RNGs): MWC8222,[9][19][20] Lehmer64,[14] Xoshiro256+,[12][22] and MELG19937-64.[17][23]
+These generate sequences of uniformly distributed integer random numbers and have been reported to pass the relevant statistical tests (see the cited references).
+There is a ziggurat algorithm, ZIGNOR, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution using these RNGs.
 The quality of the generated Gaussian distributions has been checked via their raw moments, following McFarland.[10]

 <p align="center">
   <img src="./tests/histogram.png" width="450">